Merchant of Record: What Every Business Owner Needs to Know

 Yes.
 If you’re looking for an affordable MoR, Square acts as the merchant of record for your small business.

-Square ensures your business is PCI compliant, which means you need fewer people on your payroll to handle this area of the business.
+As a payment service provider (PSP), Square ensures your business is PCI compliant, which means you need fewer people on your payroll to handle this area of the business.
 Square ensures your payments are secure, because we fight fraud and disputed payments, or chargebacks, for you — which means your income is protected.
 Square also integrates with your online platform, like Weebly, to ensure a seamless process for you and your customers.

 Square takes on the responsibility of financial liability, which mitigates risk for you, the merchant.